Fraunhofer-AISEC/codyze/README.md

 Codyze can be further configured with additional command line arguments or a YAML configuration file.
 For more information about the usage and configurations, please refer to https://www.codyze.io and the corresponding [wiki page](https://github.com/Fraunhofer-AISEC/codyze/wiki/Configuring-Codyze).

+## Documentation
+The full documentation can be found at https://www.codyze.io.

 ## Research & Student Work